ian-lourenco/blogpost_rails_rest_apis/blogpost.md

 ```bash
  $ rails new pocket_miner_42 --api
 ```
-To create a new resource we do it the same as always, we'll create a Miner with name and level and Rare Gems that belong to Miner, with name and color.
+To create a new resource, we do the same as always: we'll create a Miner with name, level, and Rare Gems that belong to said Miner, with name and color.
 ```bash
  $ rails generate scaffold Miner name:string level:integer
  $ rails generate scaffold RareGem name:string color:string miner:references